deltamachine/naive-automatic-postediting/new_alg/README.md

 ```

 d) Manually edit the table: add a stem and a paradigm for every word, which was not found in dictionaries.
+If this is a 'True' lemma, just write 'none' instead stem and paradigm.

 e) Run *add_new_entries.py* on the edited table.

 ```
 add_new_entries.py table.txt source_path target_path pair_path source_lang target_lang